LGUG2Z/komorebi/README.md

 _komorebi_ allows you to control application windows, virtual workspaces and display monitors with a CLI which can be used with third-party software such as [AutoHotKey](https://github.com/Lexikos/AutoHotkey_L) to set user-defined keyboard shortcuts.

+_komorebi_ aims to make _as few modifications as possible_ to the operating system and desktop environment by default.
+Users are free to make such modifications in their own configuration files for _komorebi_, but these will remain opt-in and off-by-default for the foreseeable future.

 Translations of this document can be found in the project wiki: